 – ISO: 100-1600 (3200 boost)

-But what do I miss compared to my Olympus E-M1?
-It is not picture quality or better EVF or faster burst speed.
-But the 5-axis image stabilizer of the OM-D comes in very handy.
-The same goes for small things like the level gauge to get the horizon straight or focus peaking for better manual focusing.
-Of course I cannot take video with the G1.
-Shutter shock is sometimes more evident than in my E-M1 where I can use electronic silent shutter with no shutter shock at all.
-And of course the addition of a battery grip would be nice as well for even better ergonomics.
-The E-M1 in all honesty is of course a much more pro built body with higher durability and nicer touch and feel.
+Technology has evolved and the G1 has to compete against newer cameras.
+In my opinion it does still very well.
+I rarely miss better picture quality, better EVF, faster auto focus or faster burst speed.
+But the 5-axis sensor based image stabilizer found in the OM-D cameras would also be very handy for holding longer exposures steady.
+The G1 does utilize the image stabilizer, if available, in a Panasonic lens but I never found the OIS of Panasonic as effective as the solution of Olympus with in-body IS.
+The same goes for small things like the missing level gauge to get the image straight or focus peaking for better manual focusing.
+I cannot take video with the G1.
+Shutter shock is sometimes more evident than in my E-M1, where I can use electronic silent shutter with no shutter shock at all.
+And certainly the addition of a battery grip would be nice as well for even better ergonomics.
+The build quality could be less plasticky.
+Olympus shows how to design cameras with a better solid high quality build.

 But you know what?
 The missing things do not always matter and the G1 is mostly enough for what I am doing.
 I often don’t need speed but want to change parameters very quickly, look through an electronic viewfinder and need a nice handling.
 So this camera delivers.

 So if you are sometimes bored by your super duper high end camera or look for a cheap and good mirrorless system camera to take everywhere with you, I can highly recommend the Lumix G1 even in 2017.
-It is very enjoyable and satisfying to take photos with it and it produces nice looking images.
+It is very enjoyable and satisfying to take photos with it and you get nice looking images.
 Isn’t it what matters most?

 Here are some of my images taken with my Lumix G1.